 Despite the worries about being in an unstable part of the world, I felt safe in Cairo.
 The people I saw just seemed to want to get on with their lives despite the chaos and congestion.

 We were only there for a day because of the concerns we had ourselves about the political situation.
-It was just enough time to visit the Pyramids of Giza and the Egyptian Museum.
+It was just enough time to visit the Pyramids of Giza, including the Sphinx, and the Egyptian Museum.

 Both the pyramids and the Egyptian Museum had lots of interesting points for the children especially because they had studied Ancient Egyptian history at school.
 My children were fascinated with seeing the Royal Mummies and Tutankamen’s Royal Treasury at The Egyptian Museum.